 Eric Aronoff [Ph.D.
 English, Rutgers University] is Associate Professor of Literature and Culture in the Residential College in the Arts and Humanities.
-Eric’s research interests include nineteenth- and early twentieth-century American literature; anthropology, theories of culture, race, and nation, literature and the environment, and science fiction.
+Eric’s research interests include 19th- and early 20th-century American literature; anthropology, theories of culture, race, and nation, literature and the environment, and science fiction.
 His book, Composing Cultures: Modernism, American Literary Studies, and the Problem of Culture was published by University of Virginia Press in 2013.
 It traces debates over the idea of “culture” among artists, literary critics, and anthropologists during the early part of the twentieth century.
-Eric won a Teacher-Scholar Award in 2010–11 in recognition of his devotion to and skill in teaching, and has led the Green Israel study abroad program in 2010 and 2013.
+Eric won a Teacher-Scholar Award in recognition of his devotion to and skill in teaching and has led the Nature, Culture, and Environmental Issues in a Green Israel study abroad program.

 CAMPUS ADDRESS: C-220B Snyder Hall

 Safoi Babana-Hampton [Ph.D.
 Modern French, U. of Maryland] is an Associate Professor who teaches Francophone literatures and cultures in French, Classics, and Romance Languages.
 She has published Réflexions littéraires sur l’espace public marocain dans l’uvre d’Abdellatif Laâbi (2008) on the literary work of Moroccan writer Abdellatif Laabi, founder of the New Moroccan literature and advocate of cultural renewal in the 1960s.
 Her interests include contemporary Judeo-Maghrebi literatures, Beur (Franco-Maghrebi) literature and the relations between Maghrebi literatures and the other arts.
 She is working on a new study about perceptions of citizenship in the literary and autobiographical narratives by Maghrebi and Franco-Maghrebi women writers, across class, culture, and religious differences.